grig23/primetime.en/help/programming/browser-tvsdk-2.4/ad-insertion/opp-det-cont-resolve/t-psdk-browser-tvsdk-2.4-opp-detector-impl.md

 ---
 description: You can implement your own opportunity generator by extending the OpportunityGenerator interface.
-seo-description: You can implement your own opportunity generator by extending the OpportunityGenerator interface.
-seo-title: Implement a custom opportunity generator
 title: Implement a custom opportunity generator
-uuid: b80da2da-32d5-41f7-86ca-936d6f25b015
 ---

 # Implement a custom opportunity generator{#implement-a-custom-opportunity-generator}